404sooraj/neverForget/README.md

 2. Speak clearly for up to 10 seconds (default)
 3. Recording automatically stops and processes
 4. View the transcription and summary in the memories list
+5. Audio files are automatically deleted from the device after successful upload to ensure privacy and save storage space

 ### Managing Recordings